jliuhtonen/bacon-node-stream/README.md

 ## Toy example

-Let's say that you want to print user's input from in a colorful fashion without vowels, stop with '.' and cause an error with 'q':
+Let's say that you want to print user's input from stdin a colorful fashion without vowels, stop with '.' and cause an error with 'q':

 ```javascript
 const Bacon = require('baconjs')